Other subsetting hints and tips

 To improve performance:

-Make sure to properly configure all relevant tables as lookup tables.
-Lookup tables are automatically copied to the subset in their entirety, and do not require processing to identify which rows to include.
+* Make sure to properly configure all relevant tables as lookup tables.
+Lookup tables are automatically copied to the subset in their entirety, and do not require processing to identify the rows to include.
 Structural also does not look for records that are upstream of a lookup table.

 Here are some other options to further reduce the size of the subset.
 These options reduce the amount of related data for the included target table records.